Andrew Moses: World War I

 In August 1917, Moses was promoted to temporary colonel and assigned to command the 81st Division's 316th Field Artillery Regiment at Camp Jackson, South Carolina.
 He remained in command of the regiment during its organization and training for World War I, and its July 1918 departure for combat in France.
 In June 1918, Moses was promoted to temporary brigadier general.
 After arriving in France, he was assigned to command of the 316th's higher headquarters, the 156th Field Artillery Brigade.
 He remained in command until the end of the war in November 1918.
 Afterwards, he performed post-war occupation duty, then led his brigade back to the United States in June 1919.

 After returning to the United States, Moses was assigned to New York City as chairman of the Joint Board of Review for Redelivery of Troop Transports, and he remained in this post until May 1920.
 The joint board was responsible for returning the ships the U.S. military had seized for wartime use, and for agreeing to payment terms with their owners.
 In May 1920, Moses was reduced to his permanent rank of lieutenant colonel.
 Moses' wartime service was recognized with award of the Army Distinguished Service Medal.
+The citation for the medal reads: